Code-Institute-Submissions/sami-sinnari-MilestoneProject1/README.md

 ### Project Goals

 The main purpose of this project is to create a website that will support a newly created company.
-We would build the website for them and they would be provided with various designs.
-The website will show that we, as a company, have experience in creating new styles of websites that are attractive at first glance.
-I wanted to implement new way of website content wording, as we have entered a new age of development.
-There is big competition on the market, which only brings needs to stand out.
+We as a company would build the website for them and they would be given various design options.
+From a personal perspective, I wanted to implement a new way of sentence structures by implementing casual speach and no capital letters in the sentences.
+We have entered a new age of development, which means that we need to focus on standing out.

+We would work closely with our clients to make sure we deliver exactely what they need.
+Our consultants will guide the clients by showcasing web desing elements and making them simple to understand in order to create a perfect working flow, and build a lasting relationship even after their website has been finished.

 ### User Goals

-- As a **user**, I want to understand the purpose of the web site im visiting on first encounter.
+- As a **user**, I want to understand the purpose of the web site i'm visiting at first encounter.

 - As a **user**, I want to be guided easly throught-out the website.

-- As a **user**, I want to read about company's actions and the way they are dealing with Start-Ups.
+- As a **user**, I want to read about the company's actions and the way they are dealing with Start-Ups.

 - As a **user**, I want to read some testemonials to be sure this is the right company for me.